 Our expansion into work vessels proved so successful that we approached Scottish boatyards with a view to design and build our first vessel to our specification for the Scottish aquaculture sector.
 Market requirements, added to our excellent reputation for customer satisfaction, led to further demand with continual growth and investment in our fleet of vessels.

 Our larger vessels are designed to offer the flexibility of undertaking a wider variety of tasks, to enable the client to make best use of the vessel for a cost effective operation.
-Having secured our first offshore contract, further vessels are now being planned for the renewables market.
+Following the success of our offshore contracts, further vessels are now being planned for the renewables market.

 The RNLI is a very important charity for us: 2 of our crew are currently lifeboat volunteers and we host an annual charity function with donations from suppliers all over the island, which raises substantial funds for the charity.